CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-loops.md

 If you're not sure whether your server can handle the load, or when you do not need realtime feedback, you better use the [general statistics](statistics).

 ## Setting up a feedback loop

-Setting up a feedback loop happens from the Marketing Suite dashboard.
+Click on the tab called `feedback loops` inside the Marketing Suite.
 In the **Feedback Loops** menu, you can fill in the address the HTTP POST call is sent to in the **manage** menu.
 It's pretty self explanatory: select the events you're interested in and provide the location of your script.